L13/vscode-diff/README.md

 ![L13 Diff](images/preview.png)

-## What's new in L13 Diff 0.18.0
+## What's new in L13 Diff 0.19.0

-- Added navigator for the list view.
-- Added more details to the stats.
-- Added description `Ignored EOL` in list view if file was compared and line endings were ignored.
+- New icons because Visual Studio Code has new icons.

 ## Features